MarkusH/blog/content/Development/2021-06-06__en__writing-safe-database-migrations-in-django.rst

    to avoid them.
 :status: draft

-Five years ago, at DjangoCon Europe 2016 in Budapest, I gave a talk "Don't Be Afraid Of Writing Migrations".
+Five years ago, at DjangoCon Europe 2016 in Budapest, I gave a talk `Don't Be Afraid Of Writing Migrations`_.
 Back then, while migrations in Django weren't particularly new, they shipped in 2014, I saw many folks struggle and worry about touching the migration files.
-Many people didn't touch the auto-generated migration files.
 And even fewer wrote migrations by hand.
-Mind you, I wouldn't recommend writing entire migration files by hand, that's why Django has tools to generate them for us.
+Mind you, I wouldn't recommend writing entire migration files by hand.
+Django has tools to generate them for us.
 But I do recommend looking at them, understanding what they do, and then see if they need to be adjusted.
 Because, in the end, as an engineer, you will always know more about your application than Django will ever be able to.

-As an example, when you add a non-nullable field to a model and run makemigrations, Django will ask you for a one-off default value.
+As an example, when you add a non-nullable field to a model and run ``makemigrations``, Django will ask you for a one-off default value.
 That value would be set for all existing rows.
 This is the correct behavior when there's data in that table already.
 But if you know that the table is empty everywhere, it can easily appear to be useless.
 As an engineer, you can make a distinction